gflohr/Parse-Kayak/lib/Parse/Kalex.md

 is called it continues processing tokens from where it last left o  until it either reaches the end of input or executes a `return`.

-A couple of functions/methods are defined by the scanner:
+These functions/methods are defined by the scanner:

 ## ECHO